OpenTermsArchive/contrib-versions/Bbc/Terms of Service.md

 Apart from what we’re responsible for when there’s a mishap, we’re not liable for anything that happens to you if you use a shareable.

-Back to top Open-source software, open data and APIs
+Back to top Open-source software and open data

 Some open-source software and open data are available as downloads and through APIs.